marco-ippolito/fiume/README.md

 export type OnExitHook = (hook: HookInput) => void | Promise<void>;
 ```

-- `id`: Unique identifier for the state.
+- `id`: (required) Unique identifier for the state.
 - `transitionTo` (optional): Function or AsyncFunction that defines the transition logic to move to another state, must return the id of the next state.
 - `onEntry` (optional): Hook called when entering the state.
 - `onExit` (optional): Hook called when exiting the state.
-- `initial`: Boolean indicating whether the state is the initial state.
+- `initial`: Boolean indicating whether the state is the initial state, there can only be one initial state.
 - `final`: Boolean indicating whether the state is a final state.

-`transitionTo`, `onEntry`, `onExit` take as input an object with the following properties:

-- `controller`: AbortController
-- `context`: User Defined Context
-- `emitter`: EventEmitter

 ### Events